EliasNegasa/PlaySphere/README.md

     npm run dev
     ```

-5. Open your browser and navigate to [http://localhost:5173](http://localhost:5173) to view PlayShere.
+5. Open your browser and navigate to [http://localhost:5173](http://localhost:5173) to view PlaySphere.

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to PlayShere, please follow these steps:
+If you'd like to contribute to PlaySphere, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.